kubernetes-hy/kubernetes-hy.github.io/pages/part1/part1.md

 ## What are microservices? ##

-On this course we'll talk about microservices and create microservices.
+In this course, we'll talk about microservices and create microservices.
 Before we get started with anything else we'll need to define what a microservice is.

 **A microservice is any service that is smaller than a monolith.**